HumanSignal/label-studio/docs/source/guide/storage.md

 If you configure target storage, annotations are sent to target storage after you click **Sync** for the configured target storage connection.
 The target storage receives a JSON-formatted export of each annotation.
 See [Label Studio JSON format of annotated tasks](export.html#Label-Studio-JSON-format-of-annotated-tasks) for details about how exported tasks appear in  target storage.

-If you're using Label Studio Enterprise with Amazon S3, you can also delete annotations in target storage when they are deleted in Label Studio.
+You can also delete annotations in target storage when they are deleted in Label Studio.
 See [Set up target storage connection in the Label Studio UI](storage.html#Set-up-target-storage-connection-in-the-Label-Studio-UI) for more details.

 ## Amazon S3